mroczect/librawssg/docs/content/references.md

 pub struct YamlConfigLoader<P: AsRef<Path> + Send + Sync> { /* path */ }
 ```

-`YamlConfigLoader` reads a YAML file and deserialises it into a `RawssgConfig`.
+Reads a YAML file and deserialises it into a `RawssgConfig`.
 **Constructor**:

 ```rust